Explore FREE downloadable educational materials.

 Meningococcal disease is a bacterial illness caused by the aerobic, gram-negative bacteria Neisseria meningitidis (N. meningitidis).
-Thirteen types (serogroups) of N. Meningitis or meningococci have been identified with six found to be responsible for epidemics resulting in invasive meningococcal disease.
+Thirteen types (serogroups) of N. Meningitidis or meningococci have been identified with six found to be responsible for epidemics resulting in invasive meningococcal disease.
 Meningitis is the most common presentation of invasive meningococcal disease and accounts for approximately 75 percent of all cases.

 The CDC’s Advisory Committee on Immunization Practices (ACIP) recommends that the first dose of meningococcal conjugate vaccine targeting serogroups A, C, Y and W-135 (Menectra or Menveo) be administered at age 11-12 with a second booster dose given at the age of 16.
-ACIP also recommends that high risk children between 2 months and 10 years and high risk adults be vaccinated with meningococcal conjugate vaccine.
+ACIP also recommends that high risk children between 2 months and 10 years and high-risk adults be vaccinated with meningococcal conjugate vaccine.
 While the CDC recommends meningococcal serogroup B vaccines for high risk adults, meningococcal group B vaccines have not received FDA approved for use in persons over the age of 25.
-Additionally, TRUMENBA and BEXSERO vaccines are not interchangeable and the same vaccine brand must be used for all administered doses.
+TRUMENBA and BEXSERO vaccines are not interchangeable and the same vaccine brand must be used for all administered doses.
 Learn more about Meningococcal vaccine…

 Meningococcal Quick Facts